-Nupta Contagioso/ Primordial Sound (production still, detail) 2014, single-channel digital video, colour, sound.
+Nupta Contagioso/ Primordial Sound (production still, detail) 2014, single-channel digital video, colour, sound by Madison Bycroft, one of the artists in Primavera.
 Image courtesy and © the artist.
 Image courtesy of MCA

 AUSTRALIA—The famous Australian artist, Mikala Dwyer, has been invited by the Museum of Contemporary Art Australia, (MCA) to curate Primavera 2014.
 The 23rd edition, Primavera is an annual exhibition for Australian artists aged 35 years and under.
 It was initiated in 1992 by Dr. Edward Jackson AM and Mrs. Cynthia Jackson AM and their family in memory of their daughter and sister Belinda, a talented jeweller who died at the age of 29.
 The exhibition commemorates Belinda Jackson by celebrating the creative achievements of talented young artists who are in the early stages of their careers.

 After travelling through Australia, Mikala Dwyer has selected 13 artists that will be part of this year’s exhibition.
 The artists will present works cutting across a range of media including drawing, painting, sculpture, video, ceramics, textiles, installation and performance.

 Dwyer describes the opportunity to select the artists as a privilege: “I am privileged to have travelled to parts of Australia I have never been to in the process of curating Primavera for the MCA, visiting and viewing the work of many brilliant young artists.

 When I think through the work of the artists I’ve selected for Primavera, all sorts of ideas, interests and associations pop up, including Surrealism, robotics, queer fertility, ritual, time, witchcraft, science, alchemy, dreaming and telepathy.